jayavarsan-r/CallSakthi/README.md

 ## The Problem

-India has 300M+ people who struggle with automated phone systems.
-LPG cylinder booking alone requires navigating a 4-step IVR in Hindi — a language many Tamil or Telugu speakers are not comfortable with.
-The elderly and semi-literate either give up or depend on a family member to make the call.
+India has over 300 million people who struggle with automated phone systems.
+Booking an LPG cylinder alone requires navigating a 4-step Hindi IVR — a barrier for Tamil or Telugu speakers, the elderly, and the semi-literate.
+Most either give up or depend on a family member to place the call.

 CallSakthi removes that dependency entirely.

 ---

-## Product Vision
+## How It Works

 ```
-User sends voice note (Tamil/Hindi/English)
+User sends WhatsApp voice note (Tamil / Hindi / English)
         ↓
-CallSakthi transcribes + extracts intent
+CallSakthi transcribes and extracts intent (Sarvam STT + Gemini)
         ↓
-Confirms: "Shall I book your Indane cylinder?
+Sends confirmation: "Shall I book your Indane cylinder?
 Reply ஆமா."
         ↓
-Places the call — navigates the IVR autonomously
+Places the call — navigates the IVR autonomously (SakthiFlow)
         ↓
 Replies with Tamil voice note: "உங்கள் cylinder book ஆச்சு!
 Ref: IND78934"
 ```